2019 State Legislative Wrap-Up

-The following is proactive legislation, introduced in the 2019 state legislative session, that would improve the health & safety and advance the economic empowerment of women and girls in Georgia.
-To receive real time alerts so that you can take action on these and other important issues join our email list and select “Action Alerts”.
-Also, read our Policy Agenda.
+The following proactive legislation passed in the 2019 state legislative session will improve the health & safety and advance the economic empowerment of women and girls in Georgia.
+Thank you to all of the legislative sponsors of these bills, and to the advocates who supported them!

-SB 16 – (Sen. Kirkpatrick, 32nd) would authorize Georgia to participate in the Interstate Medical Licensure Compact Act, which allows states to share disciplinary actions that have been taken against licensees, as well as improve patient safety by requiring criminal background checks as a condition of licensure for doctors in Georgia.
-This bill has passed in the Senate and the House.
+SB 16 – (Sen. Kirkpatrick, 32nd) would authorize Georgia to participate in the Interstate Medical Licensure Compact Act, which allows states to share disciplinary actions that have been taken against licensees, as well as help prevent doctors who have sexually abused patients from relocating to Georgia by requiring criminal background checks as a condition of licensure for physicians.

-The following bills did not meet the deadline to ‘crossover’ to the other chamber this year, but they are eligible for passage in the next legislative session:
+The following bills did not advance this year, but they remain eligible for passage in next year’s legislative session:

 HB 5 (Rep. Cannon, 58th) and SB 49 (Sen. Orrock, 36th) would help close the pay gap for women workers, by preventing a job applicant’s previous salary from determining her pay.
 The House bill is before the House Industry and Labor Committee, and the Senate bill is before the Senate Insurance and Labor Committee.

 HB 8 – (Rep. Bucker, 137th) would eliminate the state sales tax on feminine hygiene products.
 This bill is before the House Ways and Means Committee.